prowsejeremy/react-card-carousel/README.md

 # React Card Carousel
 ### react-card-carousel

-A basic card carousel for react.
+A basic card carousel for react, usable with items of either fixed or varying widths.

 ### Install

-Instal package via npm or yarn:
+Instal the package via npm or yarn:

 ```
   npm i -s https://github.com/prowsejeremy/react-card-carousel